efritz/blog/content/articles/2017-08-12-charon-simulator.md

 - **Active period** defines the length of time a tier will be active.
 A sliding window can only exist in an active tier.
 Once a tier's active time has elapsed, it will enter its cooldown period.
 - **Cooldown period** defines the length of time a tier cannot be burst into after its active period ends.
 This parameter allows burst tiers to accommodate non-uniform request patterns without allowing users to continuously burst into a higher rate limit.

+### Burst tiers in action

-To better illustrate, I'll save a thousand words of description and show a pictures instead.
+To better illustrate, I'll save a thousand words of description and show a few pictures instead.

 Here, we see a request in the sliding window of a lower tier being rejected.
 This rejection burst up to a higher tier where it can be granted.
 This begins the active period of the higher tier, and any future requests will be made according to the configured parameters of the higher tier.
 The lower tier, still in its active period, becomes temporarily shadowed.

 {{< lightbox src="/images/charon/burst-tiers-successful.png" anchor="burst-tiers-successful" >}}

 Once the higher tier's active period elapses, it enters its cooldown period, marked in red.
-Once this cooldown period begins, teh lower tier (still in its active period) becomes un-shadowed.
+Once this cooldown period begins, the lower tier (still in its active period) becomes un-shadowed.
 The user may be granted additional requests in the lower tier at the original rate.
 However, if the user hits the lower tier's limit a second time, they won't be able to re-burst back into the higher tier until its cooldown period elapses.
 The user will then have to wait for a period of time before their request capacity replenishes.

 {{< lightbox src="/images/charon/burst-tiers-cooldown.png" anchor="burst-tiers-cooldown" >}}

-### An interactive simulator
+### Burst tiers in (inter)action

-To better illustrate the different ways burst tiers can be configured, I'll save a thousand images and give you an interactive [simulator instead](/charon-simulator).
+To *even better* illustrate the different ways burst tiers can be configured, I'll save a thousand more images covering all configurations and edge cases and give you an interactive [simulator instead](/charon-simulator).
 In the simulator, you can arbitrarily configure the number and parameters of burst tiers, and make requests at your own rate.

 We've identified several useful patterns of burst tier configuration, which we'll explain below.
 But the simulator is very flexible, so we encourage you to explore!

 #### <a href="/charon-simulator?tiers=5,1,1,0&name=Simple" target="_blank_">Simple burst tiers</a>

-In tis configuration, a user can be granted five requests per second.
+In this configuration, a user can be granted five requests per second.

 #### <a href="/charon-simulator?tiers=5,1,1,0,50,5,5,15&name=Penalties" target="_blank_">Penalty burst tiers</a>